The Universal Theory of Locally Universal Tracial von Neumann Algebras is not Computable: Introduction

 \subsection{Acknowledgements}

 We would like to thank Isaac Goldbring for providing several helpful comments and corrections on an earlier draft and, in particular, for pointing us to tracial \cstar-algebras, ultimately leading to Section~\ref{sec:4.3}.
 We would also like to thank Junqiao Lin for helpful discussions about $\mathsf{MIP}^{\mathsf{co}}=\mathsf{coRE}$.
+Finally, we thank the anonymous referees for helpful comments.